kajdreef/slides/morpheus/slides.md

 ]
 ???

-- On the intersection, I present if a method was covered by the test or not.
+- On the intersection, I present if a method was executed by the test or not.

 ---
 count: false